dNamiLab/dNami/doc/usage/quickstart.rst

    If you want to run dNami in a distributed memory environment (cluster) or on multiple cores you also need to install **MPI** and **mpi4py**.
-   If you already have a working MPI installation you can install mpi4py using the Python package installter pip:
+   If you already have a working MPI installation you can install mpi4py using the Python package installer pip:

    .. code-block:: bash